In this tutorial, we will discuss network topology and the types of network topologies – BUS, STAR, RING, MESH, and TREE.

-Logical topology means how information is passed b/w two nodes in a network.
+Logical topology means how information is passed between two nodes in a network.

-This topology is bound to the network protocols and define how data is moved throughout the network.
+This topology is bound to the network protocols and defines how data is moved throughout the network.

 Physical topology means how devices are physically connected with each other.

-It is the physical arrangement of the devices on a network, include device location and cable installation.
+It is the physical arrangement of the devices on a network, including device location and cable installation.

 Types of physical topology on network